coinbase/mesh-cli/README.md

 ## Run the Validator
 1. Start your Rosetta Server (and the blockchain node it connects to if it is not a single binary.
-2. Start the validator using `make SERVER_URL=<server URL> validate`.
+2. Start the validator using `makevalidate`.
 3. Examine processed blocks using `make watch-blocks`.
-You can also print transactions by setting `LOG_TRANSACTIONS="true"` in the environment or as a `make` argument.
 4. Watch for errors in the processing logs.
-Any error will cause the validator to stop.
+Any error will cause validation to stop.
-5. Analyze benchmarks from `validator-data/block_benchmarks.csv` and
-`validator-data/account_benchmarks.csv` by setting `LOG_BENCHMARKS="true"` in
-the environment or as a `make` argument.

 ### Configuration Options
 All configuration options can be set in the call to `make validate`